 Institutions that meet SARA requirements and are approved by their SARA member state may, with some limitations, offer their distance education programs to students in other SARA member states without going through those states’ normal, non-SARA procedures and paying the states’ normal fees related to the state authorization process, to obtain authorization/approval to provide such offerings.

 Institutions approved to participate in SARA generally enjoy a streamlined and cost-effective approach to securing approval to offer distance education/online programming in SARA member states.

-- Enables more efficient provision of distance education to a broader market.
+- SARA enables more efficient provision of distance education to a broader market of potential students.